superde1fin/fracture_forge/README.md

 Fracture Forge includes an installation script to set up the application and dependencies.
 It also requires a specially compiled version of LAMMPS.

+Fracture forge depends on an MPI installation (through mpi4py), so one should have it available.
+It is also advised to perform the whole installation process in a separate virtual environment to avoid any python module conflicts.

 ---

 ### 1. Clone this Repository